Why do you need to think about depreciation in your business

 Best practices for depreciation management in the UAE

-Auditing also helps businesses identify any potential issues, such as overestimating an asset’s potential lifespan or failing to account for the factual wear-and-tear pace of things like machinery or vehicles.
+- Conduct regular audits to identify potential risks, such as overestimating an asset’s lifespan or failing to account for the actual wear-and-tear rate of machinery, vehicles, or other equipment.

 Final thoughts on depreciation in the UAE